 When stores did open back in May, sales for JD were 20% down from the previous year but, with perseverance and resilience, they actually matched 2019 sales with online activity going through the roof and a smashing Black Friday performance.

 Brexit also meant there were certain changes that needed to be made so they could remain operational in Europe.
 Getting a European distribution centre open was a priority because the majority of stock had previously been held in the UK.
-Having that presence in Europe and availability of stock has enabled JD to continue to fulfil European orders easily, with less costs and delays incurred.
+Having that presence in Europe and availability of stock has enabled JD to continue to fulfil European orders easily, with fewer costs and delays incurred.
 It also means suppliers can deliver directly to these new distribution centres.

-JD are definitely going in for the grand slam in 2021 and beyond, with their eyes set on global expansion.
+JD is definitely going in for the grand slam in 2021 and beyond, with their eyes set on global expansion.
 The JD Group bought two US companies last year so that will be a big market for them to expand into.
-Overall, despite the challenges presented by the current pandemic, JD have made leaps and bounds over the last year with another interesting but encouraging year ahead.
+Overall, despite the challenges presented by the current pandemic, JD has made leaps and bounds over the last year with another interesting but encouraging year ahead.